FlorianS4/world_of_games/README.md

 - create your PostgreSQL database
 - press on Info and copy the Database URL to your env.py file.

-How to setup your Cloudinary database.
-- Go to [Cloudinary](https://cloudinary.com/) and sing up for free.
-- Go to your cloudinary dashboard and copy your API key.
-- Add the cloudinary API key to your env.py file.
+### Github Setup

 This site was deployed to GitHub pages.
 Instructions:

 - Login to Github.
-- Go to the GitHub repository: FlorianS4/, navigate to the Settings tab.
+- Go to the GitHub repository: https://github.com/FlorianS4/world_of_games, navigate to the Settings tab.
 - Select the Pages tab on the menu on the left side.
 - Under Source, choose main from the Branch dropdown menu.
 Save it.
 - The page will refresh itself and the website is now deployed with a text indicating such.